profweiliu/environmental-design-capstone/assignments.md

 - **Land Use & Activities**
   Analyze existing land uses and activity patterns within and around the study area, with particular attention to how spaces are currently used throughout the day.
 - **Stakeholder Interview Preparation**
   Develop a set of interview questions for community stakeholders.
-This group is responsible for reviewing findings from other groups and synthesizing key themes to inform the interview framework.
+Your job is responsible for reviewing findings from other groups and synthesizing key themes to inform the interview framework.

 ### Student List